 The decaled Tango cup shown is on display at Homer Laughlin and may have been one of the pieces considered for Quaker Oats.

-Colors found with Tango are: maroon, spruce green, medium (mauve) blue, and Harlequin yellow.
-Red replaced maroon sometime late in production.
+Colors found with Tango are: maroon, spruce green, Harlequin blue, Harlequin yellow, and red.
 Tango was not marked and was availabile for a short time.

 Since the Century shape was created with no salt and pepper shakers, the Tango version were borrowed to be used with the Century based "Riviera" line.
 If you find shakers in light green or ivory, then they belong to Riviera.
 In spruce green or maroon, then they are Tango.
 Finally, if they are in red, blue or Harlequin yellow, then they can be either Riviera or Tango since both lines share these colors.